When we “improve” a road, what exactly are we improving?

 They have been replaced by tourists and the wild descendants of escaped burros, the two great plagues on the Death Valley landscape in the twenty-first century.
 Of these two most destructive invasive species, the biped is the one that does by far the most damage.

 The valley is defended only by a lack of asphalt and the disinterest of most people in desert landscapes.
 One quick view of the lowest place in North America is enough for most people.
-Fortunately, Saline Valley is not a quick view by modern standards thanks to the lack of pavement.
+Fortunately, Saline Valley is neither the lowest spot in North America nor a quick view by modern standards thanks to the lack of pavement.

 All of which makes me consider what pavement has done to Yosemite.
 Where Death Valley feels wild, Yosemite feels tame.